RafaIG/HarvestZenodoToES/README.md

 The above command map the log folder of the docker with the folder of the host machine `/var/log/harvestZenodo`, that could be change at will.
 It also shares the host's network, making it easier to communicate with Elasticsearch.

 Once we create it, to run it every day (e.g. at 1 AM), we need to start and erase the image periodically.
 So, we will using crontab.
-We courl edit crontab with:
+We courd edit crontab with:

 `crontab -e`